MeepMoop/tilecoding/README.md

 -0.40066300616932304
 ```

-Alternatively, we can plot a surface of our learned approximation (f, with matplotlib):
+Alternatively, we can plot a surface of our learned approximation (e.g., with matplotlib):

 ```python
 import matplotlib.pyplot as plt